Autodesk-Forge/forge-model.properties-elements.filtering/README.md

     git clone https://github.com/Autodesk-Forge/forge-model.properties-elements.filtering

 Install the required packages using `npm install`.
-Set the enviroment variables with your client ID, client secret, callback url and finally start it.
+Set the environment variables with your client ID, client secret, callback url and finally start it.
 Via command line, navigate to the folder where this repository was cloned and use the following:

 Mac OSX/Linux (Terminal)